zelhajou/ft_net_webserv/README.md

 	- Use a tool like `siege` or `ab` (Apache Bench) to stress test the server with a large number of concurrent connections.

 </details>

-**Requirements from Subject**

-- Must not crash under any circumstances.
-- Must handle configuration files.
-- Must be non-blocking and use one poll() (or equivalent) for all I/O operations.
-- Ensure resilience and continuous availability under stress tests.

 ## HTTP Protocol Handling